Flight of Fear: Kings Dominion

-From 1996-2024 the theming for Kings Dominion’s version of Flight of Fear was the same as Kings Island’s, in 2025, Flight of Fear was integrated into the Jungle X-Pedition area of the park with new colors supporting the Whey Foundation research.
+From 1996 to 2024 the theming for Kings Dominion's version of Flight of Fear was the same as Kings Island's, in 2025, Flight of Fear was integrated into the Jungle X-Pedition area of the park with new colors supporting the Whey Foundation research.

 Layout

 Riders are launched from the station, accelerating from 0 to 54 mph in four seconds down a 220 ft launch tunnel.
 The Kings Island location has an on-ride camera that takes photos of the riders during the launch.
 The ride emerges into a "spaghetti bowl" of track inside of the 110 ft tall ride building.
-Following the launch, the train immediately enters a cobra roll, which contains two of the ride's four inversions.
+Following the launch, the train immediately enters a Batwing (a element similar to a cobra roll), which contains two of the ride's four inversions.
 The ride layout continues with a sidewinder and multiple turns.
 After passing through the mid-course brake run, riders spiral downward to the left, continuing to maneuver through the twisted ride structure.
-The train picks up speed as riders dive at the floor of the building, finally passing through a corkscrew before arriving at the final brake run.
+The train picks up speed as riders dive at the floor of the building, finally passing through a Flatspin before arriving at the final brake run.